Prefinery Security Policy

 - Database backups are performed daily and retained for three days.
 All backup data is encrypted.

-- Each Prefinery system used to process customer data is adequately configured and patched using commercially-reasonable methods according to industry-recognized system-hardening standards.
+- Each Prefinery system used to process customer data is adequately configured and patched regularly using commercially-reasonable methods according to industry-recognized system-hardening standards.

 - All data sent to or from Prefinery is encrypted in-transit using 256-bit encryption.